ward/declarative-programming-project/README.md

 checking for spots of value 0 in the container's content matrix.
 Placing an object in a container is changing a block of values in its matrix.

-### all
+## The first attempt

+For completeness sake, the attempt to find an ideal solution essentially came down to checking pretty much every possibility.
+As mentioned before, this became quickly unfeasible due to the cheer amount of possibilities.
+While a program could be written, it would essentially never finish.

-Prints out every possibility on the screen.
-Every possiblity here means that given a set of objects, split the set of objects in every way without being redundant.
+The idea was that, given a set of objects, the set is split in every way without being redundant.
 By this is meant that the following splits of a list `[1,2,3]` are all equal.

     [1]   [2,3]
     [1]   [3,2]
     [2,3] [1]
     [3,2] [1]

+So that list of `[1,2,3]` was split up into the following 4:

+    [1,2,3] []
+    [1,2]   [3]
+    [1,3]   [2]
+    [2,3]   [1]

+This came down to for a list of length `n`, we receive `2^(n-1)` possibilities.
+That's just splitting up the input into which object goes in which container though!
+It doesn't end there.

 Next, given a certain split up of the set into `O1` and `O2`, try all arrangements of `O1` into the first container and all arrangements of `O2` in the second container.
-Here the criteria are that every object is placed as low as possible and as left as possible.
+Here the criteria are that every object is placed as low as possible and as left as possible when it is handled.
+This more or less (there were some improvements, but they were minor) comes down to trying all permutations of that part of the split.
+In other words splitting a list of 4 objects into two lists of 2 still requires checking up to `2!` (ok that sounds less impressive in the low amounts) of arrangements in each container.
+It requires no explanation that this quickly results in *huge* amounts.

+TODO: Is this part still needed or do we remove the code?
 This is run by issuing `all.`.
 Every press of `;` gives a new solution.
 Keep in mind that the amount of possibilities quickly becomes *enormous*.
 Testing it is adviced to be done in small amounts of objects, if you want it to ever finish.